2009 swine flu pandemic vaccine: Testing

 Initial Phase I human testing began with Novartis' MF59 candidate in July 2009, at which time phase II trials of CSL's candidate CSL425 vaccine were planned to start in August 2009, but had not begun recruiting.
 Sanofi Pasteur's candidate inactivated H1N1 had several phase II trials planned As of 21 July 2009, but had not begun recruiting.

 News coverage conflicted with this information, as Australian trials of the CSL candidate were announced as having started on 21 July, and the Chinese government announced the start of trials of the Hualan Biological Engineering candidate.

+In July 2009, Omninvest in Hungary, in a randomized-controlled trial, began testing Fluval P, a whole virion, aluminum adjuvanted pandemic influenza H1N1 vaccine, which was found to be safe and effective, when administered alone, or together with the seasonal influenza vaccine.

 Pandemrix, made by GlaxoSmithKline (GSK), and Focetria, made by Novartis were approved by the European Medicines Agency on 25 September 2009, and Celvapan, made by Baxter was approved the following week.
 The first comparative clinical study of both vaccines started on children in the United Kingdom on 25 September 2009.

 GSK announced results from clinical trials assessing the use of Pandemrix in children, adults, and the elderly.
 A 2009 trial examined the safety and efficacy of two different doses of the split-virus vaccine, and was published in The New England Journal of Medicine.
 The vaccine used in the trial was prepared by CSL Biotherapies in chicken eggs, in the same way as the seasonal vaccine.
 A robust immune response was produced in over 90% of patients after a single dose of either 15 or 30 μg of antigen.
 This study suggested that the current recommendation for two doses of vaccine are overkill and that a single dose is quite sufficient.

 Arepanrix, an AS03-Adjuvanted H1N1 Pandemic Influenza Vaccine similar to Pandemrix and also made by GSK, was authorized by Canada's Minister of Health on 21 October 2009.